What Are Sibshops?

 Sibshops for Siblings of Kids with Developmental Needs and/or Special Health Concerns (afternoon session) includes, but is not limited to, diabetes; cancer; cystic fibrosis; muscular dystrophy; heart, kidney, liver, gastrointestinal or lung disease; autism; cerebral palsy; Down syndrome; ADHD; and spina bifida.

-This is a series of workshops offered monthly during the school year for siblings age 6-9 and 10-13.
+This is a series of workshops offered monthly during the school year for siblings age 6–9 and 10–13.
 Groups alternate months based on age.
-Each session is one hour long.
+Each session is three hours long.
 Participants can attend any or all of the sessions within their age group.

-Virtual sessions are led by our experienced Sibshops facilitators and hosted via Zoom.
-We have designed these virtual sessions to be engaging and interactive, including games, art projects, discussion activities and more.
+Sessions are led by our experienced Sibshops facilitators and hosted in the hospital’s Ocean Cafe.
+We have designed these sessions to be engaging and interactive, including games, art projects, discussion activities and more.

 Classes in September, November, January, March and May are for siblings ages 6 to 9.
 Classes in October, December, February, April and June are for siblings ages 10 to 13.